Keywords

 See the authors' detailed response to the review by Marc-André Simard

-Open access (OA) publications allow individuals to read published scientific articles for free, regardless of location, institutional affiliation, or subscription to the journal (or its publisher).1 Currently, OA publishing model includes several subtypes, the most common type is gold OA, where authors retain the copyright to their published article that is made freely available to any user in the online journal.2 Gold OA publishing model requires the payment of a certain fee by the authors.
-The other types of OA publishing model include diamond OA, which involves OA publishing without a fee for the author and the reader, and green OA, which permits the placement of the authors’ manuscript in an institutional or a disciplinary repository other than the journal publisher’s website and then the article becomes freely available after an embargo period in some cases.1 While the latter approach is thought to be restricted by limited accessibility and outreach,2 one study found that articles published using green OA model have a comparable citation rate to that of articles published in hybrid journals.3 The concept of gold OA publishing was recently adapted within the last 20 years as journals used to be subscription-based only (i.e., access to articles are only allowed to users subscribed to the journal via their institution or a personal subscription while authors publish their work without a fee).3 However, upon the introduction of gold OA concept, it became widespread among publishers as numerus journals became hybrid, meaning that they allow both subscription-based publishing for authors opting to publish for free and gold OA publishing for authors willing to pay the publication fees.
+Open access (OA) publications allow individuals to read published scientific articles for free, regardless of location, institutional affiliation, or subscription to the journal (or its publisher).1 Currently, the OA publishing model includes several subtypes.
+The most common type is gold OA, where authors retain the copyright to their published article, which is made freely available to any user in the online journal.2 The gold OA publishing model requires authors to pay a certain fee.
+The other types of OA publishing model include diamond OA, which involves OA publishing without a fee for the author and the reader, and green OA, which permits the authors’ manuscript to be placed in an institutional or a disciplinary repository other than the journal publisher’s website.
+In some cases, the article becomes freely available after an embargo period.1 While the latter approach is thought to be restricted by limited accessibility and outreach,2 one study found that articles published using green OA model have a comparable citation rate to that of articles published in hybrid journals.3 The concept of gold OA publishing was recently adapted within the last 20 years as journals used to be subscription-based only (i.e., access to articles is only allowed to users subscribed to the journal via their institution or a personal subscription while authors publish their work without a fee).3 However, upon the introduction of the gold OA concept, it became widespread among publishers as numerus journals became hybrid, meaning that they allow both subscription-based publishing for authors opting to publish for free and gold OA publishing for authors willing to pay publication fees.
 OA publishing is becoming more popular as large research funding agencies, such as the National Institutes of Health in the United States and the Bill and Melinda Gates Foundation, require researchers to make their work freely available.2,4

-Access to medical literature is an essential part of healthcare professionals’ job to make decisions regarding disease management and implementation of certain interventions.
-Instead of attempting to base their decisions simply on the subset of research to which they have access, clinicians can make more informed health decisions when they have entire access to studies relevant to the cases they are treating.5 OA articles are more frequently read, hence promote access to knowledge and new advances in different disciplines.
-Since the early 1990s, there has been a notable surge in OA publication, with an estimated annual growth in published articles of 30%.6 Furthermore, a number of universities and journal publishers have recently signed Open Access Transformative Agreements (OATAs), which require a greater transition to OA article publication over a predetermined time period, in response to recommendations from the research communities, such as the Efficiency and Standards for Article Charges Initiative.7 However, the prices of such OATAs are currently very high on the level of APCs charged by hybrid journals for gold OA publishing of articles as such APCs are significantly higher than those of fully gold OA journals.4,5
+Access to medical literature is an essential part of the job of healthcare professionals to make decisions regarding disease management and implementation of certain interventions.
+Instead of attempting to base their decisions simply on the subset of research to which they have access, clinicians can make more informed health decisions when they have access to studies relevant to the cases they are treating.5 OA articles are more frequently read, thereby promote access to knowledge and new advances in different disciplines.
+Since the early 1990s, there has been a notable surge in OA publication, with an estimated annual growth of 30% in the number of published articles.6 Furthermore, several universities and journal publishers have recently signed Open Access Transformative Agreements (OATAs), which require a greater transition to OA article publication over a predetermined time period, in response to recommendations from the research communities, such as the Efficiency and Standards for Article Charges Initiative.7 However, the prices of such OATAs are currently very high on the level of APCs charged by hybrid journals for gold OA publishing of articles as such APCs are significantly higher than those of fully gold OA journals.4,5

-The prevailing view suggests that the advent of OA publishing model enhances the spread of knowledge and potentially increases citation counts for journals; though, this continues to be contested.
-In fact, the higher the number of databases a journal is indexed in, the higher the visibility, discoverability and citation of its articles.9 Of note, some databases only index OA journals that regardless of their model (gold, diamond, or green), such as the directory of open-access journals and OpenAlex.
-At the article level, some studies found that OA articles may have a broader reach and receive citations from various disciplines.10 However, the impact of OA on metrics related to citations was not sufficiently evaluated at the journal level.
-Although some members of the scientific community have argued that journals’ metrics are considered shallow journal-level rather than article-level metrics, academic institutions still put an emphasis on having their academicians and researchers publish in reputable journals with high metrics for hiring, funding, and promotion purposes.11,12 Therefore, the objective of this study is to evaluate the effect of the gold OA publishing model on several journals’ metrics on Web of Science (WOS) and Scopus by comparing it to hybrid publishing model.
+The prevailing view suggests that the advent of the OA publishing model enhances the spread of knowledge and potentially increases citation counts for journals; though, this continues to be contested.
+In fact, the higher the number of databases in which a journal is indexed, the higher the visibility, discoverability and citation of its articles.9 Of note, some databases, such as the directory of open-access journals and OpenAlex, only index OA journals regardless of their model (gold, diamond, or green).
+At the article level, some studies have found that OA articles may have a broader reach and receive citations from various disciplines.10 However, the association of OA with citation metrics was not sufficiently evaluated at the journal level.
+Although some members of the scientific community have argued that journals’ metrics are considered shallow journal-level metrics rather than article-level metrics, academic institutions still put an emphasis on having their academicians and researchers publish in reputable journals with high metrics for hiring, funding, and promotion purposes.11,12 Therefore, the objective of this study is to compare the gold OA publishing model to the hybrid publishing model in terms of journals’ metrics on Web of Science (WOS) and Scopus.

 Medical peer-reviewed journals indexed in Science Citation Index Expanded (SCIE) of WOS and Scopus that are fully published in English were eligible for inclusion in the study.
 As such, open data, preprint platforms, and public repositories were not included as they are not typically indexed in WOS and Scopus.
 While journals that publish both clinical and basic sciences studies were included, journals that only publish articles in basic sciences, ethics, healthcare systems management, administration, and policy were excluded.
-Journals were divided into two groups based on their publishing model as either hybrid or gold OA.
+In addition, hybrid journals that later transitioned to gold OA were excluded.
+Journals were divided into two groups based on their publishing model stated on their website as either hybrid or gold OA.

 • Hybrid journals: Journals that offer subscription-based and gold OA publishing options.
 Subscription-based publishing means that only users with access to the journal through an institutional or a personal subscription to the journal can get the full-text of the published articles.

-• Gold OA journals: Journals that require authors to pay publishing fees that’s commonly known as APC to have their articles fully visible and available for download to anyone immediately upon publishing.
+• Gold OA journals: Journals that require authors to pay publishing fees, commonly known as APC, to have their articles fully visible and available for download to anyone immediately upon publishing.

 • Impact factor (IF): 2-year IF of 2021-2022.
 It’s calculated based on the number of citations of all the articles published in the journal within the last two years.